mesosphere/dcos-commons/docs/pages/ops-guide.md

 }
 ```

-# Getting out of bad situations
+# Troubleshooting

 Some problems are more common than others, particularly when setting up a new cluster.
-This section goes over some common pitfalls when deploying a new cluster and/or service.
+This section goes over some common pitfalls and how to fix them.

 ## Tasks not deploying / Resource starvation